BXS-Archipelago/nmdb/README.md

 Commuters
 Students
 Anybody who uses earphones with their mobile devices Music is proven to improve mood, reduce stress and/or anxiety, improves exercise and performance, improves memory and cognition.
-The people who will benefit most from this website are those with a heartbeat.
+The people who will benefit most from this website are those with ears.

 ===== - User Experience - ====

 Visitors to the site are looking for new music experiences from unfamiliar artists.
 They will be invited to browse each artist and listen to samples of the music on spotify or watch YouTube videos.

+There are links to the artist's live shows and also icon-identifiers for their social media pages.

-Alternatively, they can listen to a Spotify playlist without reading the page.
+Alternatively, they can listen to a Spotify playlist from the gallery without entering and reading the page.

 There are countless websites for music and artists out there, but few if any exist that compile an active list of Nordic performers.
 The site will initially contain contemporary female artists of the past three decades, but will expand to include male singers and also groups.

 With the scope for so many artists, the site must remain easy to navigate.
 Other sites can be a compendium of categories and sub-categories with separate blogs and ancillary pages.
-This site will be: - Easy to understand - simple navigation - simple external links to open separately - unobtrusive advertising (at a later stage). - Subtle effects for site elements
+This site will be: - Easy to understand - simple navigation - simple external links to open separately - Subtle effects for site elements and concise single-page biography and discography, with sample video and playlist for perusal.

-The site owner actively populates the social media pages with new entries so the visitors will be encouraged to click to their favourite site, for example, Facebook, Twitter, Instagram. ===== - Wireframe Mock-site - ====
+The site owner actively populates the social media pages with new entries so the visitors will be encouraged to click to their favourite site, for example, Facebook, Twitter, Instagram.

+===== - Wireframe Mock-site - ====

-A Wireframe mock-up has been created with Balsamiq to show an approximate visual objective for the site.
+A Wireframe mock-up has been created with Balsamiq to show an approximate visual objective for the site and is listed in the file menu herewith.

+===== - Viewing the Site Responsively - ======

 Desktop

 Each page will contain a logo in the top left screen that will also provide a home link to index.html.

-A responsive navigation menu will sit to the top right of the screen.
+A responsive navigation menu will sit to the top right of the screen on tablet and smaller screens

 Logo and navigation menu will be contained in a row with a 4 and 8 unit column width therein.

-Each page will contain a footer that will house only the site's associated Social Media links.
+Each page will contain a footer that will house the site's associated Social Media links along with a brief site-summary, listed links to the Nordic countries (at a later time, this will serve as a cross-reference index for each artist listed country by country.)

-The pages' background image will be a neutral image of a textured blue surface.
+The pages' background image will be a neutral off-white colour to contrast with the elements colours and shadow effects.

-Landing page - index.html - will contain a live-music theme image with a jumbotron for text header and information.
+Landing page - index.html -will contain a brief summary of what the site is about, along with new concert information and new album releases that are relevant to the featured artists.

-Artists page - artists.html - will contain the main gallery of artists.
-The gallery will be three columns wide and will extend down the page.
+Artists page - artists.html - will contain the responsive main gallery of artists.
+Each image is animated upon hover to slide upwards to reveal the name, brief summary.
+The visitor can pick to either listen to the suggested Spotify list or else click into the artist's own page for full detailed information, video, playlist link or to view their albums and concert information.

-The About page will give a brief for the purpose of the site with a second section for a brief on the artists featured.
-There will also be an image of a globe with the Nordic region highlighted.
+The About page will give a brief summary of two things : firstly, who the featured artists are and why we focus on them.
+And secondly, a paragraph for the purpose of the site.

 The Contact page will contain an online form where the visitor can submit their name, email address, their country and a short message to the site owner.

 Both the About and Contact page will encourage the visitor to send in the name of their favourite artist or somebody not already featured on the site.